meteor/meteor/content/testing.md

 What this does is

- 1. Eagerly load our application code as Meteor normally would.
+ 1. *Does* eagerly load our application code as Meteor normally would.
  2. *Also* eagerly load any file in our application (including in `imports/` folders) that look like `*.tests.*`.
  3. Sets the `Meteor.isTest` and `Meteor.isIntegrationTest` flags to be true.
  4. Starts up the test reporter package that we've added to our app (`practicalmeteor:mocha-web-reporter`).